 Activities within our watersheds have a direct impact on our rivers and streams.
-These restaurant Best Managment Practices help prevent pollution from going down storm drains and into rivers, lakes and streams.
+These restaurant Best Management Practices help prevent restaurant pollution from going down storm drains and into our rivers, lakes and streams.

-When water polluted with detergents, disinfectants, trash and grease from food preparation and clean up enters storm drains, it flows, untreated, into neighboring creeks.
+When restaurant wastewater polluted with detergents, disinfectants, trash and grease from food preparation and clean up enters storm drains, it flows, untreated, into neighboring creeks.
 Using best management practices assures that oils, food wastes, fatty substances, and trash do not flow into a nearby storm drain.